How Plant-Based Diets Improve Hormonal Balance & PCOS Naturally

 Conclusion: Nourish Your Hormones, Empower Your Health

-A plant-based lifestyle is more than a diet — it’s a science-backed path to hormonal harmony, fertility, and energy.
-By addressing insulin resistance, inflammation, and nutrient balance, you can reclaim your health naturally.
+A plant-based lifestyle is more than a diet — it’s a science-backed strategy for hormonal balance, fertility, and metabolic resilience.
+By addressing insulin resistance, inflammation, gut health, and stress, women with PCOS can reclaim control over their health.

-✨ At Medical Wellness Doc, Dr. Nisha Kuruvadi blends internal medicine and lifestyle medicine to help women manage PCOS safely — without extreme diets or dependency on medication.
+✨ At Medical Wellness Doc, Dr. Nisha Kuruvadi blends internal medicine and lifestyle medicine to help women manage PCOS safely and naturally.

 Comments